Boxed in on taxes, Romney says Obama dislikes success

 Romney released tax information from 2010 and 2011 earlier this year when Republican primary opponents accused him of paying less than ordinary Americans.

-Questions about why Romney paid a seemingly low tax rate of around 15 percent swirled for a few weeks but died away until the Obama campaign brought them up again recently.
+Questions about why Romney paid a seemingly low tax rate of around 15 percent swirled for a few weeks but died away before the Obama campaign brought them up again recently.

 But the former CEO of Bain Capital has refused to make public any more tax returns for fear of diverting attention further away from his message that Obama is failing to create jobs.